(Lakes Cave, Planitero & beyond)

 Kertezi

-The landscape, all the way back to Kalavryta, is vey beautiful: high mountains, deep gorges and small villages.
+The landscape on the way back to Kalavryta is stunning: high mountains, deep gorges, and small villages.

 The last detour worth taking is the 6km road leading to Kertezi village (Κέρτεζι).
 The main reason to do this is to enjoy the beautiful route along a river.
-The village is built in the bottom of a narrow passage among high mountains and rock cliffs.
-That evening of our visit the village was getting ready to celebrate the annual “Shepherd's Festival”.
-Unfortunately, we were very tired to stay up late and attend the celebrations.
+The village is built at the bottom of a narrow passage among high mountains and rock cliffs.
+The village was getting ready to celebrate the annual "Shepherd's Festival" that evening of our visit.
+Unfortunately, we were exhausted to stay up late and attend the celebrations.
 Who knows?
 Maybe next year.

 The detour to Kertezi.